marialwatton/Formula_One_Driving_Styles/README.md

 ## Start the K Means Clustering Process

-In this section, we walk through the steps of using K Means Clustering to group drivers into different driving styles.
+In this section, we go through the steps of using K Means Clustering to group drivers into different driving styles.
 This involved selecting the number of clusters to use and visualising this data.

 ### Loading the Cleaned Dataset